 The main reason people gain weight with creatine supplements is because of water retention.

-While creatine itself does not directly cause fat gain, if you eat more calories than your body burns for energy, you may gain weight in the form of both muscle and fat.
+While creatine itself does not directly cause body fat gain, if you eat more calories than your body burns for energy, you may gain weight in the form of both muscle and fat.

 It's important to eat a balanced diet and exercise regularly to minimize the potential for unwanted fat gain with creatine.